JeroenKnoops/fsf2017/frontend.md

 ### SVG
-Rating :star: :star: :star: :star:
+Rating: :star: :star: :star: :star:
 Awesome what you can do with SVG

+### Using react native + clojurescript to launch ios/android apps to 1m users
+Rating: